ethersphere/SWIPs/SWIPs/swip-draft_feed_wrapping.md

 ## Motivation

 The current feed payload structure limits the flexibility and efficiency of content retrieval by requiring separate handling for JSON metadata and content data.
 By enabling direct wrapping of CACs within feeds, this proposal simplifies the data structure and retrieval process.
-This change is particularly beneficial for decentralized applications (dApps) that require rapid access to mutable information, potentially halving the time required to retrieve such data.
+This change is particularly beneficial for decentralized applications (dApps, e.g., outbox-based chat) that require rapid access to mutable information, potentially halving the time required to retrieve such data.

 ## Specification